 And that set the cycle off again.
 Weakness, disaster, guilt, despair.

 Not if they didn’t catch him.
 Not if they didn’t even suspect for a moment that he was involved.

 And especially not if they couldn’t prove anything.

 Before he knew it, he’d passed the first countdown marker for his junction.
 He flicked his indicator on, even though his was the lone vehicle on this side of the carriageway.
-Realised, as he did so, that such action marked him out as trying just a little too hard.
-He cancelled it again.
+Realised, as he did so, that such an action marked him out as trying just a little too hard.
+He cancelled it.

 From there it was but a few minutes to home, rolling through empty streets without needing to pause.
 He was steadier now, lent a certain perspective by distance, if nothing else.